OCFL/extensions/docs/NNNN-mutable-head.md

 * **Mutable HEAD content directory:** The version content directory within the mutable HEAD version directory, `[object-root]/extensions/NNNN-mutable-head/head/content`.
-* **Commit:** Move the mutable HEAD out of the extension directory and into the OCFL object root as a new immutable version.
+* **Commit:** The action of moving the mutable HEAD out of the extension directory and into the OCFL object root as a new immutable version.
 * **Revision:** An update that is applied to a mutable HEAD.
 * **Revision marker:** A file that notes the existence of a revision.